-Skills Description Performance Criteria Virtuosity 1.
-Double leg Step to the side and jump to one The body should show 0.1 or less in Circle double leg circle a stretched position execution with legs together and deductions for toes pointed each circle skill or specified bonus (+ 0.1) 2.
-Double leg One additional double leg circle Maintain extension in Circle the straight body position Double leg One additional double leg circle Maintain extension in Circle the straight body position : Two additional double leg circles price double l eg circles must be performed before att empting Specified Bonus #2 or Speci fied Bonus #3.
+Skills Description Performance Criteria Virtuosity

+1. Double leg Step to the side and jump to one The body should show 0.1 or less in

+Circle double leg circle a stretched position execution

+with legs together and deductions for

+toes pointed each circle skill

+or specified

+bonus (+ 0.1)

+2. Double leg One additional double leg circle Maintain extension in

+Circle the straight body

+position

+3. Double leg One additional double leg circle Maintain extension in

+Circle the straight body

+position

+: Two additional double leg circles prior

+double le eg circles must be performed before atte empting Specified Bonus #2

+or Speci fied Bonus #3.

 SB#1.
-Two Continue to perform two additional Maintain extension in the straight body double double leg circles position leg circles - Specified Bonus #2 : Following the two additional double l eg circles in Specified Bon us #1, complet e 1⁄2 spindle in two double leg circles pri or to the dismount (See Note below) (+0.4) (See Note below) SB#2.
-1 / 2 Spindle Complete 1 / 2 spindle in two double Maintain extension in th e straight body leg circles prior to the dismount position Specified Bonus #3 : Following the two double leg circles in n Specified Bonus #1 or th e 1⁄2 spindle in Spec ified Bonus #2, complete two flaired do uble leg circles prior to th e dismou nt (See Note below) (+0.4) SB#3.
-Two Continue to perform two additional Flair should be extended throughout, toes flaired flaired double leg circles pointed and leg separation 90° or greater naireu double leg double leg , i i i i i i i i i i i i i i i i i i i 1 / 4 turn flank dismount to stand in Maintain extension in double leg circles , i i i i i i i i i i i i i i i i i i i Maintain extension in the straight body
+Two Continue to perform two additional Maintain extension in the straight body

+double double leg circles position

+leg circles

+Specified Bonus #2: Following the two additional double leg circles in Specified Bonus #1,

+complete $1/2$ spindle in two double leg circles prior to the dismount

+below) (+0.4) (See Note below)

+SB#2.
+1⁄2 Spindle Complete 1⁄2 spindle in two double Maintain extension in the e straight body

+leg circles prior to the dismount position

+Specified Bonus #3 : Following the two double leg circles in Specified Bonus #1 or th e 1⁄2 spindle

+ified Bonus #2, complete two flaired dou

+dismour nt (See Note below) (+0.4)

+SB#3.
+Two Continue to perform two additional Flair should be extended throughout, toes

+flaired flaired double leg circles pointed and leg separation 90° or greater

+double leg

+circles

+4. 1⁄4 turn flank 1/4 turn flank dismount to stand in Maintain extension in

+dismount front of the mushroom the straight body

+position

+Note: Specified Bon us #1 must be performed before attempting Specified Bonus #2 or #3, u pon

-Note: Specified Bonus #1 must be performed before attempting Specified Bonus #2 or #3, upon completion of Specified Bonus #1, Specified Bonuses #2 or #3 may be performed in either order.
+^{}Note: Specified Bonus #1 must be performed before attempting Specified Bonus #2 or #3, upon completion of Specified Bonus #1, Specified Bonuses #2 or #3 may be performed in either order.
 Up to two double leg circles may be performed after Specified Bonus #2 and #3 in preparation for the next element or dismount.